-But in any event, surely a court may not refuse to enforce a constitutional right on the grounds that its framers were deluded about human nature, and that, now that the wise among us know better, the rights provision should be ignored.
+But in any event, surely a court may not refuse to enforce a constitutional right on the grounds that its framers were deluded about human nature, and that, now that the wise among us know better, the amendment should be ignored.

-- 39. See Philip J. Cook & Jens Ludwig, Guns in America: National Survey on Private Ownership and Use of Firearms (Police Found.
-1997) (giving estimate of 35%); Gary Kleck, Targeting Guns: Firearms and Their Control 98-100, tbls.3.2, 3.3 (1997) (describing surveys from 1959 to 1990 which all give results in range of 34% to 52% -- mostly 45% to 50% -- and explaining why real rates are probably higher). - 40.
-See Michael A. Bellesiles, The Origins of Gun Culture in the United States, 1760-1865, 83 J. Am.
+- 34. Gary Kleck, Point Blank tbl.
+2.2 (1991) (describing surveys from 1959 to 1990, all giving results in the range of 40% to 52%, and most in the range of 45% to 50%); Philip J. Cook & Jens Ludwig, Guns in America: National Survey on Private Ownership and Use of Firearms (Police Foundation 1997) (giving estimate of 35%). - 35.
+Michael Bellesiles, The Origins of Gun Culture in the United States, 1760 -- 1865, 83 J. Am.
 Hist.
-425, 427 tbl.1 (1996).
-Professor Bellesiles deduces this number from probate records; he concedes that "[p]robate records are not a perfect source for information," but believes that "they do provide much information on common household objects and can be used as a starting point for determining the level of gun ownership."
-Id. at 428.
-He points out, for instance, that probate records of the time tended to include "everything from acreage to broken cups."
-Id. at 427.

-- 41. See id. at 431 (using estimates from census by then-Secretary of War). - 42.
-See Cook & Ludwig, supra note 39 (42%); Kleck, supra note 39, at 98 tbl.3.2 (49%). - 43.
-See Kleck, supra note 39, at 101 tbl.3.4 (reporting data from 1990-93); see also Cook & Ludwig, supra note 39 (finding 27% of whites and 16% of blacks -- individuals rather than households -- own guns). - 44.
+425, 427 (1996).
+Professor Bellesiles deduces this number from probate records; he concedes that "probate records are not a perfect source for information," but believes that "they do provide much information on common household objects and can be used as a starting point for determining the level of gun ownership" -- he points out, for instance, that probate records of the time tended to include "everything from acreage to broken cups."
+Id. at 427, 428. - 36.
+Id. at 431 (using estimates from a census by the then-Secretary of War). - 37.
+Kleck, supra note 34, tbl.
+2.5 (50%); Cook & Ludwig, supra note 34 (42%). - 38.
+Kleck, supra note 34, tbl.
+2.5 (data from 1980-94); see also Cook & Ludwig, supra note 34 (27% of whites and 16% of blacks -- individuals rather than households -- own guns). - 39.
 Professor Williams asserts that the significant difference isn't just in the fraction of owners, but in "white gun owners . . . outnumber[ing] black gun owners in absolute terms."
-Williams, Civic Republicanism and the Citizen Militia, supra note 1, at 591 n.217.
-If that's so, then the absence of demographic skewing -- the supposed precondition of the Second Amendment -- is actually mathematically impossible: Gun owners in some larger demographic groups would always outnumber in absolute terms the gun owners in some small demographic groups. - 45.
-The Federalist No. 10, at 57, 58-59 (James Madison) (Jacob E. Cooke ed., 1961).
-"The latent causes of faction," Madison wrote, are sown in the nature of man A zeal for different opinions concerning religion [and] concerning Government . . . [and] an attachment to different leaders ambitiously contending for pre-eminence and power . . . have . . . divided mankind into parties, inflamed them with mutual animosity, and rendered them much more disposed to vex and oppress each other than to co-operate for their common good.

-"It is of great importance in a republic, not only to guard the society against the oppression of its rulers; but to guard one part of the society against the injustice of the other part."
-The Federalist No. 51, at 351 (James Madison) (Jacob E. Cooke ed., 1961).
-Not much faith there in "a unified, homogeneous, organized, collective body [of the People], devoted to the common good."
-Williams, The Unitary Second Amendment, supra note 1, at 824.
+Williams, Civic Republicanism and the Citizen Militia, supra note 1, at 591 & n.217.
+If that's so, then the absence of demographic skewing -- the supposed precondition of the Second Amendment -- is actually mathematically impossible: Gun owners in some larger demographic groups would always outnumber in absolute terms the gun owners in some small demographic groups. - 40.
+The Federalist No. 10, at 55 (Madison) (Carl Van Doren ed.
+1945).
+"The latent causes of faction," Madison wrote, are "sown in the nature of man A zeal for different opinions concerning religion, concerning government . . .; an attachment to different leaders ambitiously contending for pre-eminence and power; . . . have . . . divided mankind into parties, inflamed them with mutual animosity, and rendered them much more disposed to vex and oppress each other than to co-operate for their common good."
+Id. at 56.
+"It is of great importance in a republic not only to guard the society against the oppression of its rulers, but to guard one part of the society against the injustice of the other part."
+The Federalist No. 51, at 349 (usually attributed to Madison) (Carl Van Doren ed.
+1945).
+Not much faith there in "a unified, homogeneous, organized, collective body [of the People], devoted to the Common Good."

-Curiously, Professor Williams acknowledges that James Madison, among others, "recognized that the American people were dividing into what we would today call interest groups"; but, anthropomorphizing, Professor Williams concludes that "[The Second Amendment] does not, however, seriously examine whether a [virtuous and united] People actually does exist in America."
+Curiously, Professor Williams acknowledges that James Madison, among others, "recognized that the American people were dividing into what we would today call interest groups"; but, anthropomorphizing, Professor Williams concludes that "It [the Second Amendment] does not, however, seriously examine whether a [virtuous and united] People actually does exist in America."
 Williams, The Militia Movement and Second Amendment Revolution, supra note 18, at 908-09 & n.128.
-Omitted is any acknowledgment that the first point undercuts the second -- that the Second Amendment's drafter didn't share the naivete that Professor Williams ascribes to the Amendment and its supposedly "nostalgic[]" civic republican enthusiasts.
-See id.
+Omitted is any acknowledgement that the first point undercuts the second -- that the Second Amendment's drafter didn't share the naiveté that Professor Williams ascribes to the Amendment and its supposedly "nostalgic[]" civic republican enthusiasts.